Skip to Content

 • Store food in sealed containers

-• Keep pet food off the floor when not in use
+• Keep pet food picked up when not in use

 • Clean crumbs from floors, drawers, and counters